Some Things I Like

 I like the way you can’t pin down the sea.

 “Some Things I Like” from Listener by Lemn Sissay.
-Reprinted by permission of Canon Gate and the author.
+Reprinted by permission of Canongate and the poet.

 This poem was originally read in the Poetry Unbound episode “A Poem to See What’s Overlooked.”